Why does Viagra cause colored vision?

 Is coloured vision due to Viagra common?

-Who is more likely to face coloured due to Viagra?
+Who is more likely to face colour changes due to Viagra?

 - Retinitis Pigmentosa (a rare genetic eye disease)